nczmoo/cw/readme.md

     x Tolerance
     x Resistance
     x Emotions
     x Topics
-    Perform
-    x every time resistance pops, reset topics and emotions. dont show house if they shut the door on them (if tolerance is low)
+    x every time resistance pops, reset topics and emotions. x dont show house if they shut the door on them (if tolerance is low) Perform

 QUESTIONS
     Is what I wrote going to be enough?
 No.